mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 10 April 2025

-- The average temperature today is 8.35˚C,
+- The average temperature today is 9.69˚C,
-- With highs of 9.6˚C and lows of 8.07˚C,
+- With highs of 11.27˚C and lows of 9.27˚C,
-- It may feel like 8.35˚C with broken clouds
+- It may feel like 9.69˚C with scattered clouds
 - The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1032hPa and humidity is 73%
+- The pressure is 1032hPa and humidity is 68%
 - The sun will rise at 05:22 and set at 18:56

 <!-- weather_marker ends -->